AnthonyByansi/CRC-Cyclic-Redundancy-Check-/README.md

 The MODULO algorithm serves as the foundation for the CRC, a complicated algorithm evolved from the CHECKSUM error detection technique.
 For executing the computations, it is relied on the value of polynomial coefficients in binary format.

 They are present in many of the link layers that TCP/IP is used over.
-For instance, Ethernet and Wi-Fi packets both contain CRCs
+For instance, Ethernet and Wi-Fi packets both contain CRCs.

 ## Features of Cyclic Redundancy Checks (CRC)
 1. The maximum degree of the generator polynomial should be represented by bits in the CRC.